Change operating system

 1. Log on to the ACK console.
 In the left navigation pane, click Clusters.

-2. On the Clusters page, find the cluster to manage and click its name.
-In the left navigation pane, choose Nodes > Node Pools.
+2. On the Clusters page, click the name of your cluster.
+In the left navigation pane, click Nodes > Node Pools.

 Description

-Destination Version
+Destination version

-Select the target image and version.
+Target OS image and version.

-Current Version
+Current version

-The current operating system version.
+The current OS version.

 Update Node